-- 10.2.28.
-Having regard to the .nz Principles, DNCL and InternetNZ can use Zone Data to ensure the efficient management and operation of .nz and for developing new services. - 10.2.29.
-Any person can apply to DNCL for access to .nz Zone Data in the manner specified in clause 10.3. - 10.2.30.
-On receiving an application for access to Zone Data, DNCL can, after consulting with InternetNZ: - a. seek further information from the applicant - b. approve the application if satisfied, having regard to the .nz Principles, that there is a sufficient public good justification to release the Zone Data that outweighs any adverse effect on any Domain Name Holder's privacy - c. decline the application. - 10.2.31.
-DNCL must not release .nz Zone Data to third parties not directly involved in the management of InternetNZ or .nz unless DNCL considers, having regard to the .nz Principles and the information specified in clause 10.3, there is a sufficient public good justification to release the Zone Data.
+- 10.2.29.
+Having regard to the .nz Principles, DNCL and InternetNZ can use Zone Data to ensure the efficient management and operation of .nz and for developing new services. - 10.2.30.
+Any person can apply to DNCL for access to .nz Zone Data in the manner specified in clause 10.3. - 10.2.31.
+On receiving an application for access to Zone Data, DNCL can, after consulting with InternetNZ: - a. seek further information from the applicant - b. approve the application if satisfied, having regard to the .nz Principles, that there is a sufficient public good justification to release the Zone Data that outweighs any adverse effect on any Domain Name Holder's privacy - c. decline the application. - 10.2.32.
+DNCL must not release .nz Zone Data to third parties not directly involved in the management of InternetNZ or .nz unless DNCL considers, having regard to the .nz Principles and the information specified in clause 10.3, there is a sufficient public good justification to release the Zone Data. - 10.2.33.

-- 10.2.32.
 DNCL may impose conditions on its approval of an application under clause 10.2.30(b), including requiring the applicant to enter into an agreement with DNCL as to the terms of release.
 For example, the agreement could: - a. reflect the information provided in the application - b. confirm that the applicant agrees to be bound by the .nz Rules - c. require deletion of the Zone Data after use or after a prescribed time - d. include sanctions in the event of a breach of the agreement - e. include any other conditions that DNCL considers appropriate.

 - 10.3.1.
-InternetNZ or DNCL will make the following details available in response to a Query Search unless the privacy option has been chosen:
+InternetNZ or DNCL will make the following details available in response to a Query Search unless the Privacy Option has been chosen:

 - a.
 Domain Name

 - b.
 Registration status

 - c.
 Date registered

 - d.
 Date first created (if applicable)

 - e.
 Date registered/billed until

 - f.
 Date last modified

 - g.
 Include in DNS

 - h.
 Registrar contact details

 - i.
 Domain Name Holder Contact Details

+- j.
+Second and Third person contact point details

-- i.
+- k.
 Administrative Contact Details

-- k.
+- l.
 Technical Contact Details

+- m.
+Country information

-- l.
+- n.
 Name Servers

-- m.
+- o.
 Domain Signed

-- n.
+- p.
 DS records (if applicable)

-- o.
+- q.
 Date cancelled (if applicable).

 - 10.3.2.
 The Query Search function does not facilitate wildcard searches.